Broken circuit complexes of series-parallel networks: Background

 We call a maximal independent set of $M$ a \emph{basis}.
 Clearly, the matroid $M$ is specified by its bases.
 The rank $r(E)$ of $E$, which is the common cardinality of the bases, is also called the \emph{rank} of $M$ and is denoted by $r(M)$.
 A subset of $E$ is \emph{dependent} if it is not in $\mathcal{I}$.
 Minimal dependent sets are called \emph{circuits}.
 An element $e\in E$ is a \emph{loop} if $\{e\}$ is a circuit of $M$.
 A circuit of cardinality $m$ is called an $m$-circuit.
 Note that the family $\mathcal{C}(M)$ of circuits also determines the matroid $M$: $\mathcal{I}$ consists of subsets of $E$ that do not contain any member of $\mathcal{C}(M)$.

-A typical example of a matroid is a matrix over a field with the usual independent sets.
+A typical example of a matroid is the \emph{vector matroid} of a matrix $A$ over some field: the ground set $E$ is the set of column vectors of $A$ and the independent sets are the linearly independent subsets of $E$.
 Another common example is the cycle matroid of a graph: Let $G$ be a graph whose edge set is $E.$ Then the collection of edge sets of cycles of $G$ forms the family of circuits of a matroid $M(G)$ on $E$.
 We call $M(G)$ the \emph{cycle matroid} of $G$.
 The bases of $M(G)$ are the edge sets of spanning forests of $G$.
-Thus, in particular, $r(M(G))=|V|-\omega$, where $V$ is the of vertex set and $\omega$ is the number of connected components of $G$.
+Thus, in particular, $r(M(G))=|V|-\omega$, where $V$ and $\omega$ are respectively the vertex set and the number of connected components of $G$.
 A matroid is called \emph{graphic} if it is isomorphic to the cycle matroid of a graph.
-(Two matroids $M_1,M_2$ on ground sets $E_1,E_2$ are \emph{isomorphic} if the exists a bijection $\varphi:E_1\to E_2$ such that $X\subseteq E_1$ is independent in $M_1$ if and only if $\varphi(X)$ is independent in $M_2$.)
+(Two matroids $M_1,M_2$ on ground sets $E_1,E_2$ are \emph{isomorphic} if there exists a bijection $\varphi:E_1\to E_2$ such that $X\subseteq E_1$ is independent in $M_1$ if and only if $\varphi(X)$ is independent in $M_2$.)
 In this paper, we will also deal with uniform matroids which are defined as follows: For nonnegative integers $m\leq n$, the \emph{uniform matroid} $U_{m,n}$ is the matroid on an $n$-element ground set $E$ whose independent sets are the subsets of $E$ of cardinality at most $m$.
 So the circuits of $U_{m,n}$ are the $(m+1)$-element subsets of $E$.
 In particular, when $n=m+1$, the matroid $U_{m,m+1}$ has a unique circuit $C_{m+1}=E$.
 Identifying $U_{m,m+1}$ with $C_{m+1}$, by the term ``circuit'' we will sometimes mean ``matroid with a unique circuit''.

 Let $M$ be a matroid on the ground set $E$.
 The \emph{dual} $M^*$ of $M$ is the matroid on the ground set $E$ whose bases are the complements of the bases of $M$.
 For example, $U_{m,n}^*=U_{n-m,n}$.
-It is well-known that if $G$ is a planar graph, then $M(G)^*\cong M(G^*)$, where $G^*$ is a geometric dual of $G$.
+It is well-known that if $G$ is a vl.,he ar graph, then $M(G)^*\cong M(G^*)$, where $G^*$ is a geometric dual of $G$.
 The loops of $M^*$ are called \emph{coloops} of $M$.
 Clearly, $e$ is a coloop of $M$ if and only if $e$ is contained in every basis of $M$ if and only if $e$ is not contained in any circuit of $M$.